daveremy/clubexpress-sdk/docs/development/next-session-plan.md

 1. Explore the ClubExpress court booking pages manually to understand the flow
 2. Take screenshots or save HTML of relevant pages for analysis
 3. Identify any club-specific customizations that might affect the implementation
 4. Review the authentication module to ensure we can leverage it effectively for court discovery
+5. Run the authentication test to ensure we're starting with a solid foundation